mina-tang/RecipeForSuccess/index.md

 Quite impressive actually!
 A median rating of [insert rating] with on average of [insert number of votes] votes!
 Looks like there are a lot of high quality movies out there.

-## Stars of the Show: It's Time to Explore the Leading Cast!
+## Stars of the Show: It's Time to Explore the Leading Cast! 💫
---> talk about gender, ethnicity, height, and see how this affects things overall Now that we had an overview of the movies, let's investigate the actors and actresses in them!

-We can visualize the most common ethnicities, and compare between all actors and the lead actors:
+Now that we perused the movies, let's dive into their cast!
+Hang on tight, it's going to be a long (but worthwhile) ride as we explore their physical and demographic characteristics.

 <iframe src="assets/plots/pie_actor_ethnicity.html" width="750" height="550px" frameborder="0" position="relative"></iframe>

-Here we compare the gender distribution:
+You can see that African Americans are 20.4% of all actors in movies, whereas they only represent 14.4% of the leading cast.
+The percentages in the leading cast are also not even in the top 10 for White People and Indians, whereas they feature in the top 10 for all actors.
+German Americans go from not even being included in the all actors pie chart, to 5.42% in the lead actors pie chart.
+Wow, Meryl Streep doing the heavy lifting!
+These disparities are most likely due to a combination of casting bias, but also it is possible that we do not have much information on leading actors in Indian movies, for example.

+We can see that the changes are not that drastic when it comes to gender.
+Whether in leading roles or in all roles, men represent about two thirds of all actors.
+Pretty sure in the general population it's 50/50, just saying...
 <iframe src="assets/plots/pie_actor_gender.html" width="750" height="550px" frameborder="0" position="relative"></iframe>
-We see a clear imbalance: almost two thirds of the actors are male, and the same trends is seen among the lead cast as well.
-Interesting...

-Finally here are the distributions of some physical characteristics of the cast, comparing between lead actors and all actors:
+Hang in there, we're almost done with this part!
+Finally, here are the distributions of some physical characteristics of the cast, with a comparison between lead actors and all actors:
 <div style="display: flex; justify-content: center; gap: 10px;">
   <iframe src="assets/plots/age_actor_lead.html" width="300" height="500px" frameborder="0"></iframe>
   <iframe src="assets/plots/height_actor_lead.html" width="450" height="500px" frameborder="0"></iframe>
 </div>
 For both age and height, we see that the trend among the lead actors is quite similar to the trend among all actors.
+Actors on young but not too young, tall but not too tall...

 TODO explain this plot
 <iframe src="assets/plots/clusters_plot.html" width="750px" height="530px" frameborder="0" position="relative"></iframe>